Cable television in the United States: First systems

 It is claimed that the first cable television system in the United States was created in 1948 in Mahanoy City, Pennsylvania by John Walson to provide television signals to people whose reception was poor because of tall mountains and buildings blocking TV signals.
 Mahanoy City was ideally suited for CATV services, since broadcast television signals could easily be received via mountaintop antennas and retransmitted by "twin-lead" or "ladder-lead" cable to the valley community below (where broadcast reception was very poor).
-Walson's "first" claim is highly disputed, since his claimed starting date cannot be verified.
+Walson's "first" claim has long been questioned and his claimed starting date can not be verified.
 The United States Congress and the National Cable Television Association have recognized Walson as having invented cable television in the spring of 1948.

 A CATV system was developed in the late 1940s by James F. Reynolds in his town of Maple Dale, Pennsylvania, which grew to include Sandy Lake, Stoneboro, Polk, Cochranton, and Meadville.

 Even though Eastern Pennsylvania, particularly the counties of Schuylkill and Carbon in the anthracite coal region, had several of the earliest CATV systems, there were other CATV entrepreneurs scattered throughout the United States.
 One was James Y. Davidson of Tuckerman, Arkansas.
 Davidson was the local movie theater manager and ran a radio repair business on the side.
 In 1949, he set up a cable system to bring the signal of a newly launched Memphis, Tennessee station to his community, which was located too far away to receive the signal with set-top antennas alone.

 Leroy E. "Ed" Parsons built the first cable television system in the United States that used coaxial cable, amplifiers, and a community antenna to deliver television signals to an area that otherwise would not have been able to receive broadcast television signals.
 In 1948, Parsons owned a radio station in Astoria, Oregon.
 A year earlier he and his wife had first seen television at a broadcasters' convention.
 In the spring of 1948, Parsons learned that radio station KRSC (now KKNW) in Seattle – 125 miles away – was going to launch a television station that fall.
 He found that with a large antenna he could receive KRSC's signal on the roof of the Hotel Astoria and from there he ran coaxial cable across the street to his apartment.
 When the station (now KING-TV) went on the air in November 1948, Parsons was the only one in town able to see television.
 According to MSNBC's Bob Sullivan, Parsons charged a $125 one-time set-up fee and a $3 a month service fee.
 In May 1968, Parsons was acknowledged as the father of community antenna television.